-The Department of Haematology, Glasgow North Sector NHSGG&C, comprises Core Haematology Laboratory services at the Glasgow Royal Infirmary, Gartnavel General Hospital sites and a satellite laboratory (rapid results service) at Stobhill ACH.
-Rapid results service for Haematology outpatients at the West Glasgow ACH.
-Blood Transfusion Laboratory services at the Glasgow Royal Infirmary Site.
+The Department of Haematology, Glasgow North Sector NHSGG&C, comprises Core Haematology Laboratory services at the Glasgow Royal Infirmary, Gartnavel General Hospital sites a satellite laboratory (rapid results service) at Stobhill ACH and a rapid results service for Haematology outpatients only at the West Glasgow ACH.
+Blood Transfusion Laboratory services at Glasgow Royal Infirmary and Gartnavel General Hospital.
 Cell Markers Testing from the Haemato-Oncology Laboratory at Gartnavel General Hospital.
-Specialist Coagulation Testing at the Haematology Laboratory at Glasgow Royal Infirmary, In conjunction with the West of Scotland Adult Haemophilia Centre.
+Specialist Coagulation testing in the Haematology Laboratory at Glasgow Royal Infirmary in conjunction with the West of Scotland Adult Haemophilia Centre.
 Further service details can be found in the Service User Handbook.

 The Department is fully committed to the provision of a quality laboratory and clinical service and is assessed for compliance to the Blood safety and Quality Regulations 2005 (BSQR) and The Medicines for Human Use (Clinical Trials) Regulations 2004 by the Medicines and Healthcare Products Regulatory Agency (MHRA), for compliance with The Human Tissues Act 2004 by the Human Tissue Authority (HTA), for compliance to the JACIE standards by The Joint Accreditation Committee ISCT-Europe and EBMT (JACIE). and is accredited by the United Kingdom Accreditation Service (UKAS) to international standard ISO:15189.